jamesshore/ergotest/README.md

 I built Ergotest because I wanted a tool I could automate easily.
 Compared to other testing tools, Ergotest is:

+* Designed for automation, with an easy-to-use automation API
 * Simple to understand, with thorough documentation
-* Designed for automation, with an easy-to-use automation API
 * Small and easy to audit, with no dependencies
 * Very fast

 Despite its size, Ergotest is a modern test library with support for all the most important features:

 * Supports TypeScript, JavaScript, and ES Modules
+* TypeScript types and JSDoc documentation
 * `describe()` for test suites, `it()` for tests (easily renamed, if you wish)
 * `beforeAll()`, `afterAll()`, `beforeEach()`, `afterEach()`
 * `.only` and `.skip` to select tests; they work across files and nest cleanly